-||Manual termination (not overdue)
+||Manual termination (not in arrears)

-||Automatic termination upon expiration or when account is overdue
+||Automatic termination upon expiration or when in arrears

 ||Instances for which timed termination is set will be released immediately as scheduled, instead of going into the recycle bin.

 ||After an instance enters into arrears, for the first 2 hours, billing will continue and the instance can still be used normally.
 In the next 15 days, however, the instance will be shut down, and billing will stop.
 Pay-as-you-go instances in arrears will not be put into the recycle bin.
 If the instance is not renewed within the aforementioned period, the instance will be released.